nmihaylov96/ShutterShield-2.0/replit.md

 ## Overview

-This is a modern, multilingual business website for Ролтех (Roltech), a garage door company specializing in Hörmann garage doors.
+This is a modern, production-ready multilingual business website for Ролтех (Roltech), a garage door company specializing in Hörmann garage doors.
 The application is built as a full-stack web solution with a React frontend and Express backend, featuring a professional design, contact form functionality, and bilingual support (Bulgarian and English).
-The website serves as a marketing platform showcasing different types of garage doors (sectional, roller, and Berry doors) along with company services, about information, and contact capabilities.
+The website serves as a complete marketing platform showcasing different types of garage doors (sectional, roller, and Berry doors) with advanced filtering, company services, about information, and contact capabilities.
+The site is fully SEO-optimized and ready for deployment.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Logo requirements: Professional SVG logo with seamless navbar integration Site readiness: Fully prepared for production deployment with SEO optimization

+## Recent Changes (January 13, 2025)

+✓ Created custom SVG logo with professional design matching brand identity ✓ Integrated logo seamlessly into navigation with optimal color matching (#2D2D37) ✓ Added comprehensive SEO optimization with meta tags, Open Graph, and Twitter Cards
+✓ Created robots.txt and sitemap.xml for search engine indexing
+✓ Optimized HTML head with Bulgarian language settings and proper favicon ✓ Finalized all product filtering across sectional, roller, and Berry door categories ✓ Implemented bilingual support (Bulgarian primary, English secondary) ✓ Completed all navigation sections as separate pages (not scroll sections) ✓ Site is production-ready and fully functional

 ## System Architecture